-Corporate Offers is a New York City upstart in the already crowded employee perk program (EPPSP) industry.
+Corporate Offers is a New York City upstart in the already crowded employee discount program or employee perk program (EPPSP) industry.
 This relatively small company, with only twenty five employees, offers a full line of discounts and programs at no cost to the employer.
 This organization appears to lock down employees access to its exclusive offers using a secure two factor security method, which, they claim, results in zero offer leakage to the public sector.
 While their offers are very good, employees access to their system must be from their company network.
-Remote access of the offers can be troublesome for the remote and off-site employees, unless they use a VPN and Remote Desktop sessions.
+Remote access of the offers can be troublesome for the remote and off-site employees, unless employees use a VPN and Remote Desktop sessions.
 This service is free, but is limited to East coast entertainment offers like Broadway Show tickets, New York Yankees, New York Jets, discounted Hamilton tickets and Disney Park tickets.
 This employee perk service does not provide discounts to hard goods like computers and automobiles, as many of the other services do.
 Corporate Offers has added an employee rewards program, which is where most employee perk programs are now headed.
 The inclusion of this rewards service helps underline the relationship between the employer and employee and has been shown to provide a more positive feedback work environment for the worker, over a straight cash bonus and their employee participation rates are high.
 One other differentiator for Corporate Offers is that they only send the employee and employer one email a month, because, after all, employees are supposed to be working and not be distracted by extra-curricular activity, even if its is heavily discounted.
 Most other EPPSP services will pepper the employees with many emails per week, sometimes to a frustrating level.
-It seems that this organization has found the sweet spot of value to the business, without becoming overtly disruptive to its operation.
+It seems that this organization has found the sweet spot of value to the HR division of the business, without becoming overtly disruptive to its operation.

 Entertainment Benefits Group (EBG)

-Operating under three different names (and hogging many google searches) these three brands all offer the same product and service.
-Consisting of Tickets At Work (ticketsatwork.com), Plum Benefits (PlumBenefits.com) and Working Advantage (WorkingAdvantage.com).
-These employee perk program divisions are owned and operated by the same team at Entertainment Benefits Group (EBG) based in Orlando, Florida.
+Operating under three different names (and hogging as many google searches) these three brands all offer the same product and service.
+This group consists of Tickets At Work (ticketsatwork.com), Plum Benefits (PlumBenefits.com) and Working Advantage (WorkingAdvantage.com).
+These employee perk program and employee discount program divisions are owned and operated by the same team at Entertainment Benefits Group (EBG) based in Orlando, Florida.
 This company has hundreds of employees and is helmed by Brett Reizen, the industry wunderkind of employee perk and rewards programs.
 EBG has become like the Ford Motor Company of the employee perks program industry, not the best, but by far, the biggest.
 What it lacks in compelling bargains, it more than makes up for with an extensive product lines and a myriad of choices that veer through computers, automobiles, windows and doors, siding, roofing, appliances, tickets, safaris , cruises, planes, travel, hotels, sports, Broadway etc. This service is often the first choice of HR employee perk program managers given its extensive list of offerings, but the program can often fail as HR departments report that, due to its vast array of over 10,000 products and services, it encourages shopping at work and fails to deliver compelling offers in a clear and concise way.
 When it does feature a compelling offer, employees often have great difficulty in locating it on the large and confusing website.
 This employee perk service has also been seen to hamper users ability to compare apples-to-apples pricing because additional costs are often loaded in at the shopping cart as additional fees, taxes and handling, making price comparisons to other competing or similar services very difficult.
 All three services are free to the employer as EBG gets a cut of all the sales through a commission relationship model built on razor thin margins.
 EBG is part owned by the Shubert Organization, a Broadway producer in New York City, that supplies them with all their Broadway show deals.

-Nextjump is an employee perk program based out of Cambridge, Massachusetts.
+Nextjump is an employee discount program based out of Cambridge, Massachusetts.
 The corporation has 150 employees, with offices in both Boston and New York City.
 Nextjump basically has two offerings, a free service under the perksatwork.com brand and paid service under the corporateperks.com line.
 The paid service differs to the free service in that in that employers can dictate what products and services are provided to their employees, whereas the free service delivers all kinds of services that may not be entirely appropriate for an organization, but will deliver revenue (and profit) to Nextjump to offset the cost of managing the service for the employer.
 The Nextjump services boast over 30,000 product lines in their program and can often suffer from less-than-compelling offers with an often difficult-to-navigate web site.
 Morgan Stanley is a big proponent of the Nextjump services and now use Perks At Work, which is NextJump’s new branding for the service over the legacy Corporate Perks model.
 You can see more about Morgan Stanley’s relationship with Nextjump in the case studies.

 Ticket Monster Perks

 Owned and operated by “Inside Track Tickets Inc.” Ticket Monster Perks is a thirty employee company operated out of Virginia Beach and is a spin off from Ticket Monster, a successful East Coast ticket broker.
-The free employee perk service is similar to “Tickets At Work” in that it stacks the entertainment high and sells it cheap, just not that cheap.
+The free employee employee discount program service is similar to “Tickets At Work” in that it stacks the entertainment high and sells it cheap, just not that cheap.
 Many savings are temporary as they often employ the same strategies as TAW by clawing back profits by tacking on shipping and handling fees, even for things that do not need shipping and handling.
 Their site often lacks compelling bargains, but its extensive product line will keep employees shopping for hours.
 Its strength lies in live concerts, but it can also be useful for ski passes and movie theater discounts.

 Abenity, based in Franklin, Tennessee, only has 25 employees, but boasts over 302,000 discount offers in their employee perk program.
 Abenity didn’t get the memo that less-is-more.
 They cover everything from movie theater discounts with relationships with Regal cinemas to new car sales from Nissan.
-They also allow employers to put up their own offers for local services like dry cleaners and gyms etc. The Abenity service is a paid service, which operates across the United States with a number of employers using them eg: IBM and Microsoft.
+They also allow employers to put up their own offers for local services like dry cleaners and gyms etc. The Abenity service is a paid employee discount program service, which operates across the United States with a number of employers using them eg: IBM and Microsoft.
 The service runs from $250 per month for the basic service to the full enterprise service at $1500 per month, which includes a branded iPhone app, up to 150 Local Vendors and an API employee offer feed that can be used on the Corporation’s official benefits intranet page.
 Hackensack Meridian Health and Nationwide Insurance are also two of Abenity’s biggest clients and have been with them for many years.

-San Francisco dot-com startup Anyperk has over 80 employees and specializes in providing a premium based employee discount EPPSP service to national employees.
+San Francisco dot-com startup Anyperk has over 80 employees and specializes in providing a premium based employee discount EPPSP employee discount program service to national employees.
 Virgin America and Cushman & Wakefield are two of their biggest employee perk program clients.
 At $275 per month for 50 employees, the service seems to be pricing itself out of the market, but it also offers an employee rewards program ideal for companies looking to streamline their rewards via a gift-carding program.

 Beneplace has 36 employees and although they are based out of Austin, Texas, their reach is across the whole United States.
 Beneplace provides much the same service as many other EPPSP’s , but its focus is on client customization of the front end.
-Beneplace is a paid service and is used by a number of large corporations including: Pitney Bowes, Reckitt Benckiser and Siemens.
+Beneplace is a paid employee discount program service and is used by a number of large corporations including: Pitney Bowes, Reckitt Benckiser and Siemens.
 Their solution can be expensive, but it is fully customized to its business clients, which are happy to pay for that service.
 Image is more important to their clients than content.

 Corestream is another NYC based operation, based at 304 Park Avenue South.
 The firm has 25 employees.
 Corestream carries just a basic list of discounts and offers, but they have the ability to offer Payroll Deduction.
 Studies have shown that employees perk program participation is significantly increased when purchases can be made through payroll deduction at work.
 To get this level of service, the employer must work very closely with Corestream to make sure that the integrity of the payroll system is not corrupted.
 Quest Diagnostics is a large employer that Corestream has on its books.